okta/okta-sdk-nodejs/README.md

   }
 });

-// In the future, unsubscribe as needed: subscription.unsubscribe()
+// In the future, unsubscribe when you want to stop polling: subscription.unsubscribe()
 ```